 Each visitor's public event parallels the semester's theme and stems from some aspect of their life other than scholarly expertise.
 This may take the form of readings, conversations, performances, presentations of general and scholarly interest, or some combination of all of these – or something entirely different.

-Speakers, topics, and dates have not yet been announced.
-Faculty interested in developing a course should contact the CLA Associate Director, Ben Boone [firstname.lastname@example.org] for tentative speaker names and topics.
+We are in the process of negotiating dates with the selected speakers.
+Faculty interested in developing a course should contact the CLA Associate Director, Ben Boone [email@example.com] for speaker names and topics.